DISCOVER SOME HIGHLIGHTS OF THE COMMUNITY OUTREACH DEERING HAS DONE BY READING BELOW.

 In September 1995, the first Brian Friesen Award Golden Era banjo was presented to 10 year old Benji Flaming.
 This was presented to him at the International Bluegrass Music Association Fan Fest in Owensboro, KY by Bela Fleck, along with Pete Wernick.
 Benji is still active in playing music, mostly as a solo performer.

 In 1978 Greg Deering began hand crafting and donating the contest trophies for the local Julian Folk Festival’s Banjo and Fiddle contest.
 The name plate shown was made of Mother of Pearl.
 He would bring the trophies up the festival each year and when the winners were announced he would have his tools with him and would personally engrave their name in the pearl when they won.
-He donated his time and materials for this community event for 8 years.
+He donated his time and materials for this community event.